Every transformation is disjoint from almost every non-classical exchange: Abstract

 \section{Abstract}

 A natural generalization of interval exchange maps are linear involutions, first introduced by Danthony and Nogueira \cite{Dan-Nog}.
 Recurrent train tracks with a single switch which we call non-classical interval exchanges \cite{Gad}, form a subclass of linear involutions without flips.
 They are analogs of classical interval exchanges, and are first return maps for non-orientable measured foliations associated to quadratic differentials on Riemann surfaces.
 We show that every transformation is disjoint from almost every irreducible non-classical interval exchange.
+In the appendix, we prove that for almost every pair of quadratic differentials with respect to the Masur-Veech measure, the vertical flows are disjoint.